 If you enabled another language in the dictation settings described above, you can switch to it while dictating.

-Click the language indicator in the feedback window, below the microphone.
-You’ll see those language you added and can select the one you want to use at any given time.
+Click the language indicator in the feedback window below the microphone.
+You’ll see those languages you added and can select the one you want to use at any given time.